timothynegron/what-i-learned-in-week-3/README.md

 ```shell
 a-directory-name$ git push
 ```
-> To see a log of all git activity, use the **git log** command.
+> To see a log of all Git activity, use the **git log** command.

 The new changes have been moved to the server.
 Every time a computer programmer wants to add changes to a Git server, they would repeat this process.

 With the code now on the Git server, other computer programmers have the ability to get a copy of that code.
-They can get a copy of the code by logging onto GitHub's web application and going onto the webpage with the repository of that code and then fork it. **Fork** is when a copy of that code is made onto another Git account.
+They can get a copy of the code by logging onto GitHub's web application and going onto the webpage with the repository of that code, then fork it. **Fork** is when a copy of code is made onto Git account from another Git account.
 Once the forked version is on their account, they can clone the code onto their local machines with the **git clone** command and the repositories URL.
 In example, on a terminal:

 ```shell
 a-directory-name$ git clone https://github.com/timothynegron/make-variables-not-war